AudiosurfResearch/rainbowdream/README.md

 > [Running on "the rainbow dreams"](https://www.youtube.com/watch?v=UvdkDDt4tAM)

-CLI app for injecting custom songs into Audiosurf Radio ``.cgr`` files.
+CLI app for injecting a custom song into an Audiosurf Radio ``.cgr`` file.